Preston Street Brighton Restaurants

-A newbie to Preston Street is innovative cocktail bar Gungho – an ancient chinese phrase meaning eager, enthusiastic and ‘working together’.
+A newbie to Preston Street Brighton is innovative cocktail bar Gungho – an ancient Chinese phrase meaning eager, enthusiastic and ‘working together’.
 Julien heads up the team of mixologists behind the bar at this lowly lit atmospheric bar that brings something new to this established foodie street.
 Cocktails change seasonally and unusual ingredients are used to challenge cocktail norms, such as beetroot and mushroom.
 This will most certainty be your new Saturday evening top spot.

 This unique little ‘Izakaya’ (loosely translated as Japanese tavern) believes in simplicity and flavour.
 They don’t have starters or main courses, and design their dishes for sharing.
 Specials are drawn up daily and the menu printed weekly.
 Interestingly Bincho Yakatori is the vision and venture of an experienced London Chef who spent some time in Japan learning all he could about Japanese culture and cuisine.
 This is an absolute must visit.